Hats-Protocol/hats-protocol/README.md

 - is the first hat created at level 2 within this tree
 - admin'd by the first hat created at level 2 within this tree

+<p align="right">(<a href="#documentation-top">back to contents</a>)</p>

-### Oracles
+### Eligibility

-Oracles have authority to rule on the good standing of wearers of a given Hat.
-This authority is reflected in an oracle's ability to trigger revocation of a Hat from a wearer, which burns the wearer's Hat token.
+Eligibility contracts have authority to rule on the good standing of wearers of a given Hat.
+This authority is reflected in an eligibility contract's ability to trigger revocation of a Hat from a wearer, which burns the wearer's Hat token.

 Revocations are stored on-chain to facilitate accountability.
 For example, a hatter contract implementing staking logic could slash a wearer's stake if their Hat were revoked.

-Any address can serve as an oracle.
-There are two categories of oracles within Hats Protocol:
+Any address can serve as an eligibility.
+There are two categories of eligibilities within Hats Protocol:

-1. **Mechanistic oracles** are logic contracts that implement the `IHatsOracle` interface, which enables the Hats contract to *pull* wearer standing by calling `checkwearerStanding` from within the `Hats.balanceOf` function.
-Mechanistic oracles enable instantaneous revocation based on pre-defined triggers.
+1. **Mechanistic eligibilities** are logic contracts that implement the `IHatsEligibility` interface, which enables the Hats contract to *pull* wearer standing by calling `checkwearerStanding` from within the `Hats.balanceOf` function.
+Mechanistic eligibility enable instantaneous revocation based on pre-defined triggers.
-2. **Humanistic oracles** are either EOAs or governance contracts.
-To revoke a Hat, humanistic oracles must *push* updates to the Hats contract by calling `Hats.ruleOHatWearerStanding`.
+2. **Humanistic eligibilities** are either EOAs or governance contracts.
+To revoke a Hat, humanistic eligibility must *push* updates to the Hats contract by calling `Hats.ruleOHatWearerStanding`.

-Unlike admins, oracles are explicitly set as addresses, not Hats.
+Unlike admins, an eligibilities are explicitly set as addresses, not Hats.
 This is to avoid long, potentially illegible, chains of revocation authority that can affect wearer penalties (such as slashed stake).

+<p align="right">(<a href="#documentation-top">back to contents</a>)</p>

-### Conditions
+### Toggle

-Conditions have authority to toggle the `hat.active` status of a Hat, such as from `active` to `inactive`.
+Toggle contracts have authority to switch the `hat.active` status of a Hat, such as from `active` to `inactive`.
 When a Hat is inactive, it does not have any wearers (i.e., the balance of its previous wearers' is changed to 0).

-Any address can serve as a Hat's conditions.
-As with oracles, there are two categories of conditions within Hats Protocol:
+Any address can serve as a Hat's toggle.
+As with eligibility contracts, there are two categories of toggles within Hats Protocol:

-1. **Mechanistic conditions** are logic contracts that implement the `IHatsConditions` interface, which enables the Hats contract to *pull* Hat active status by calling `checkConditions` from within the `Hats.balanceOf` function.
-Mechanistic conditions enable instantaneous deactivation (or reactivation) based on pre-defined conditions, such as timestamps ("this Hat expires at the end of the year").
+1. **Mechanistic toggle** are logic contracts that implement the `IHatsToggle` interface, which enables the Hats contract to *pull* Hat active status by calling `checkToggle` from within the `Hats.balanceOf` function.
+Mechanistic toggle enable instantaneous deactivation (or reactivation) based on pre-defined toggle, such as timestamps ("this Hat expires at the end of the year").
-2. **Humanistic conditions** are either EOAs or governance contracts.
-To deactivate (or reactivate) a Hat, humanistic conditions must *push* updates to the Hats contract by calling `Hats.toggleHatStatus`.
+2. **Humanistic toggles** are either EOAs or governance contracts.
+To deactivate (or reactivate) a Hat, humanistic toggles must *push* updates to the Hats contract by calling `Hats.toggleHatStatus`.

-Unlike admins, conditions are explicitly set as addresses, not Hats.
+Unlike admins, toggles are explicitly set as addresses, not Hats.

+<p align="right">(<a href="#documentation-top">back to contents</a>)</p>

 ### Creating a Hat